perl6/problem_solver_tutorial/chapter/text0.md

 [Prerequisites](#chapter-0)
 --------------------------

-   - curiosity
+   - curiosity:
-   - few programming basics
+   - few programming basics:
+     What are variables or statements - things of that nature.
+     Even computer science terms are used, they get introduced in common English.
+     So a keen mind is whats really needed.
+   - any editor:
-   - any editor
+   - any shell:
-   - any shell, to run the scripts (unless you can do it from inside the editor)
+     to run the scripts (unless you can do it from inside the editor)
    - an open browser connected to the net